Beechcraft T-34 Mentor: T-34C Turbo-Mentor

 After a production hiatus of almost 15 years, the T-34C Turbo-Mentor powered by a Pratt & Whitney Canada PT6A-25 turboprop engine was developed in 1973.
 The original T-34's modified Bonanza/Debonair-style wing was replaced with a variant of the larger Beech Baron wing, and the original Bonanza/Debonair-style landing gear was replaced with the landing gear from the even-larger Beech Duke.

-Development proceeded at the behest of the USN, which supplied two T-34Bs for conversion.
+Development proceeded at the behest of the US Navy, which supplied two T-34Bs for conversion.
 After re-engining with the PT6, the two aircraft were redesignated as YT-34Cs, the first of these flying with turboprop power for the first time on 21 September 1973.
-Mentor production restarted in 1975 for deliveries of T-34Cs to the USN and of the T-34C-1 armed version for export customers in 1977, this version featuring four underwing hardpoints.
+Mentor production restarted in 1975 for deliveries of T-34Cs to the Navy and of the T-34C-1 armed version for export customers in 1977, this version featuring four underwing hardpoints.
 The last Turbo-Mentor rolled off the production line in 1990.

 Since the late 1970s, T-34Cs have been used by the Naval Air Training Command to train numerous Naval Aviators and Naval Flight Officers for the U.S. Navy, U.S. Marine Corps, U.S. Coast Guard, and numerous NATO and Allied nations.
 With over 35 years of service, the T-34C has been completely replaced by the T-6 Texan II.